 msd_root@hotmail.com

 As the farmer on this 25 acre farm, my top priority is the quality of the land entrusted to me.
-If the land is healthy, the produce it grows will be healthy too.
-Although I have over 30 years of gardening experience, 2009 is my first year with MACSAC.
-As this year’s garden of vegetables, herbs and fruit grow I would like to extend a country invitation, “Y’all come, let’s grow this together!”
+If the land is healthy the produce it grows will be healthy too.
+Although I have over 30 years of gardening experience, 2009 was my first year with MACSAC.
+It was a very challenging experience!
+As I continue to grow I remain dedicated to improving the service I provide.
+As this year’s garden of vegetables, herbs and fruit grow I would like to extend a country invitation,“Y’all come, let’s grow this together!”

 Sincerely, your farmer, Michelle Root